masteringmodernpayments/book/pci.md

 ## Stripe and PCI

 The really revolutionary part of how Stripe works is in how they [reduce your compliance scope][pci-stripe_pci] as a merchant.
-Before Stripe, a typical online merchant would have a normal HTML form on their website where customers would put in their credit card information.
-This form would post to the merchant's server, where they would take the credit card info and pass it along to their *gateway service*, which would then talk to all of the various banks and things and then eventually deposit the money into their *merchant account*.
-Theoretically an attacker could stick some code into a merchant's payment processing system and divert credit card numbers.
-Or, if the merchant's site wasn't using HTTPS they could perform a man-in-the-middle attack and capture credit card information as it travels over the wire.
-This means that each and every merchant would have to become PCI certified, even if they weren't storing the credit card info anywhere in their system.
+Let's walk through a transaction on a page that doesn't use Stripe.

+1. Enter your card information into a normal HTML.
+1. This form POSTs to the merchant's server
+1. The merchant's software passes the credit card information to their *gateway service*
+1. The gateway service talks to all of the various banks involved.
+1. When a transaction is approved by the bank, the gateway eventually deposits the money into the *merchant account*.

+There's quite a few attack surfaces here.
+By far the most common was for an attacker to exploit a bug in the merchant's application and get into their database.
+Once they're in the database, an attacker would have free-range to copy credit card information.

+Another attack vector would be to listen in on an unencrypted wifi network and wait for someone to put their card information into a non-encrypted web page, which was also common before PCI-DSS came onto the scene.

-Stripe makes all of this irrelevant with their tokenization process.
-When you create a form using `stripe.js` or `checkout.js` loaded from Stripe's servers none of your customer's credit card info is sent through your servers.
+Stripe makes both of these attacks, along with many more, irrelevant with their tokenization process.
+When you create a form using `stripe.js` or Stripe Checkout loaded from Stripe's servers none of your customer's credit card info is sent through your servers.
 Instead, Stripe's JavaScript sends that info to their servers over HTTPS where they turn it into a single-use *token*.
 This token is injected into your form and sent to your server which can use it to refer to a customer's credit card without ever having seen it.

-The only thing you as a merchant have to do to be PCI compliant according to Stripe is to make sure you're serving up your payment-related pages over HTTPS and ensure they use `stripe.js` or `checkout.js`.
-We've already talked about `checkout.js` and we'll cover `stripe.js` in the chapter on Custom Forms.
+The only thing you as a merchant have to do to be PCI compliant according to Stripe is to make sure you're serving up your payment-related pages over HTTPS and ensure they use `stripe.js` or Stripe Checkout.
+We've already talked about Checkout and we'll cover `stripe.js` in the chapter on Custom Forms.
 Let's talk about setting up HTTPS.

 ## Implementing HTTPS with Rails